adamjast/rewardful/README.md

 1. How to keep users engaged using Rewardful?
  - Receive a notification when a business engages or rewards you for your review
 2. What happens if a business is not listed on Rewardful?
+3. How to handle repeat visits
+ - + "Check in" to your original review of the business (?)
+ - - How to prevent users from spamming "Check ins"
-3. Signing up for *another* account
+4. Signing up for *another* account
  - Sign in with your Yelp account

 ### Proposals